Darius Maskoliūnas: Coaching career

 After his basketball playing career ended, Maskoliūnas started a career working as a basketball coach.
 During his coaching career, Maskoliūnas has been the head coach of the Lithuanian League (LKL) club Žalgiris Kaunas.
 While at Žalgiris, he was replaced under controversy, as he was fired during the 2010 LKL Finals series, by the club's then owner, Vladimir Romanov.

-He has also worked as both an assistant and head coach with Žalgiris Kaunas' arch-rivals, Lietuvos rytas.
-He signed with Lietuvos Rytas the next season, and worked in the club first as an assistant; but he became the club's head coach in April 2011, after its then head coach Aleksandar Trifunović was fired.
+He has also worked as both an assistant and head coach with Žalgiris Kaunas' arch-rivals, Lietuvos rytas Vilnius.
+He signed with Lietuvos rytas Vilnius the next season, and worked in the club first as an assistant; but he became the club's head coach in April 2011, after its then head coach Aleksandar Trifunović was fired.
 After the season, he once again became an assistant, that time to Aleksandar Džikić.
-In October 2012, after Džikić was fired, he became the team's head coach again, but he was then shockingly fired by Lietuvos rytas in March 2013.
+In October 2012, after Džikić was fired, he became the team's head coach again, but he was then shockingly fired by Lietuvos rytas Vilnius in March 2013.